Magnesium alloy: Hot extrusion

 With the aluminium and zinc containing alloys, and particularly those with the higher aluminium contents such as AZM and AZ855 difficulties arise at high speeds due to hot-shortness.

-Under conditions approaching equilibrium magnesium is capable of dissolving about 12 per cent aluminium, but in cast billets 4-5 wt.% usually represents the limit of solubility.
-Alloys containing 6 wt.% Al or more therefore contain Mg_{4}Al_{3}, which forms a eutectic melting at 435 °C. The extrusion temperature may vary from 250 to 400 C, but at the higher values speeds are restricted to about 4 m per minute.
+Under conditions approaching equilibrium magnesium is capable of dissolving about 12 per cent aluminium, but in cast billets 4 % usually represents the limit of solubility.
+Alloys containing 6% Al or more therefore contain Mg4Al, which forms a eutectic melting at 435 C. The extrusion temperature may vary from 250 to 400 C, but at the higher values speeds are restricted to about 4 m per minute.
 Continuous casting improves the homogeneity of these alloys and water cooling of the dies or taper heating of the billets further facilities their extrusion.

 Introduction of the magnesium-zinc-zirconium alloys, ZW2 and ZW3, represents a considerable advance in magnesium alloy technology for a number of reasons.
 They are high strength, but, since they do not contain aluminium, the cast billet contains only small quantities of the second phase.
 Since the solidus temperature is raised by about 100 C-change, the risk of hotshortness at relatively high extrusion speeds is much reduced.
 However, the mechanical properties are sensitive to billet preheating time, temperature and extrusion speed, Long preheating times and high temperatures and speeds produces properties similar to those in older aluminium-containing alloys, Heating times must be short and temperatures and speeds low to produce high properties.
 Increasing zinc content to 5 or 6 wt.%, as in the American alloy ZK60 and ZK61, reduces sensitivity to extrusion speed in respect of mechanical properties.

 Alloying of zirconium-bearing materials has been a major problem in their development.
 It is usual to add the zirconium from a salt—and careful control can produce good results.
 Dominion Magnesium Limited in Canada have developed a method adding in the conventional manner through a master alloy.

 Explanation for the low extrusion rates necessary to successfully extrude some magnesium alloys does not lie outside reasons put forward for other metals.
 Altwicker considers that the most significant cause is connected.
 With the degree of recovery from crystal deformation, which is less complete when work is applied quickly, causing higher stresses and the exhausting of the capacity for slip in the crystals.
 This is worthy of consideration, for the speed of re-crystallization varies from one metal to another, and according to temperature.
 It is also a fact that a metal worked in what is considered its working range can frequently be made to show marked work hardening if quenched immediately after deformation—showing that temporary loss of plasticity can easily accompany rapid working.